ManasBhise/Apni_Kaksha/README.md

-The repoisitory contains clonr project of Apni Kaksha website.
+The repoisitory contains clone of Apni Kaksha website.